-IMA employs chefs from nearby resorts to prepare nutritious local cuisine that volunteers will find both healthy and delicious.
+IMA employs chefs from nearby resorts to prepare nutritious local cuisine that interns will find both healthy and delicious.
 We also offer the comforts of home cooking through occasional American fare.
 We provide three full meals a day and can accommodate special nutritional needs.

-Required fees to utilize hospital facilities – often additional with other companies – are all included in the program fee.
+Required fees to utilize hospital facilities – often additional with other companies – are all included in the physical therapy internship program fee.
 Our contracts also provide participants with priority access to specific areas of the hospital in which they have an interest in practicing.

 IMA Adventure Consulting